What is Glaucoma?

 How common is glaucoma?

 Glaucoma is a leading cause of blindness globally.
-In India alone, more than 12 million people are estimated to suffer from this condition.
+In India alone, more than 12 million people are estimated to suffer from this condition, highlighting the importance of early detection and timely glaucoma treatment.

 -